-For those of you ready to establish new sleep habits for your toddler right away, skip to our comprehensive Toddler and Preschool Age Sleep Guide.
+For those of you ready to establish new sleep habits for your toddler right away, skip to our Step-by-Step Guide to Solving Toddler & Preschooler Struggles.
 This thorough, 23 page actionable sleep guide is for parents of toddlers and preschool age kiddos (2.5-5 years) who want to put an end to bedtime delays and resistance, exhausting night wakes, pesky early mornings, and will equip you with the skills and knowledge to ensure your little one is getting the overall amount of sleep their body needs.

 For those of you just starting to look into tips for getting your toddler to sleep in their own bed, keep reading.